moetunes/Nextwm/README.md

   * Useless gaps around the bar too
   * A keyboard shortcut to float a window on top of tiled windows
   * Match a window and float it from apps.conf
+  * Added man page.
+  * Right click the bar to run a command.

 ###Installation